InduManimaran/Bomberman/README.md

 This is a simulation of Bomberman using the Reinforcement Learning technique 'Q-Learning'.

 #### Environment Description:
-The dimension of the maze is 10 x 10.Thre are three types of cells in the maze are:
+The dimension of the maze is 10 x 10.Thre are three types of cells in the maze .They are:
 -free cells, that the bomberman can move to -obstacles,  that the bomberman can clear by placing a bomb in the viscinity of the obstacle -walls, that the bomberman cannot destroy